radames-rex/web-guide/README.md

 # Web Guidelines
-> Checklist para ajudar no desenvolvimento progressivo de aplicações para web
+> Checklist to help in the progressive development of web applications